Guaranteed (Level 42 song): Background

 The song was written by Mark King, Mike Lindup, Gary Husband, and Wally Badarou, who was also the producer and a secondary composer and musician for the group.
 The guitar parts were performed by Allan Holdsworth, the band's guitarist at the time.
 Mark King provided lead vocals on the verses, with a duet featuring Mike Lindup’s falsetto on the chorus.
 The song follows a similar structure to "Two Hearts Collide," released in 1988 on the album Staring at the Sun.

 Music video

 This song has two different music videos, both directed by "The Mill."
 Each version features the band performing the song in two distinct settings: the first version is set outdoors in the mountains, while the second takes place in a white room.
 The second version also includes some scenes from the first.
 Both versions feature Jakko Jakszyk on guitar, as guitarist Allan Holdsworth left the group after the album was completed.

 Reception

-It was the most successful track from the Guaranteed album, reaching the top 20 in the UK and achieving chart success in Europe as well.
+Music & Media commented that "Guaranteed" had "a good melody" with a "hammering" bass part from Mark King.
+It reached the top 20 in the UK and achieved chart success throughout Europe, ascending from No. 86 to No. 29 on the European Hot 100 Singles chart by its second week on the listing.